6 Ways to Master Chat in Microsoft Teams

 In this article, you’ll see how to use chat for easy collaboration with your project team.
 You’ll learn more about one-to-one and group conversations and how to get the most from this feature.

-3 Types of Chat in Teams
+What Are the 3 Different Types of Chat in Teams?

 For the Marketing team at BrightWork, chat has almost replaced emails within the team.
 The ability to connect and collaborate in real-time has streamlined our communication and is proving indispensable as we work from home.

-Think of chat as an informal communication tool for the team with email serving as a formal channel for stakeholders, vendors, and so on.
+Think of chat as an informal communication tool for the team with email serving as a formal channel for project stakeholders, vendors, and so on.

 There are three main types of chat within teams: small groups and one-to-one, a post in a channel, and a conversation about a file.